Pale ruby color; cherry, raspberry, red fruits, cola, spice on the nose; red cherry, raspberry, cranberry, touch of earthiness on the palate.

 Today, the Stoller Wine Group brands include Stoller Family Estate, Chehalem, Chemistry, History, and Canned Oregon.
 The link below will lead you to more information about their various offerings.

-Stoller Family Estate Pinot Noir Dundee Hills 2018 has impressive lightness and etherial mark of a quality Willamette Valley pinot noir.
-Excellent aromatics.
-Very smooth easy drinker.
-Production has increased on this Stoller offering, but the wine retains the Stoller artisanal feel.
+Stoller Family Estate Pinot Noir Dundee Hills 2019 is delightful Willamette Valley—Dundee Hills expression of pinot noir.
+Good on the nose, soft and pleasing in the mouth, excellent pinot noir fruit on the palate.
+Hard to beat that, especially at this price point.
 Pair with turkey; baked or broiled chicken (not fried); salmon, seafood, shellfish, fish in general; game birds like quail, dove; pork; lighter red meats.
-This is delicious and light enough to simply enjoy on its own, perhaps with charcuterie, neutral crackers. $30-35
+This is delicious and light enough to simply enjoy on its own, perhaps with charcuterie, neutral crackers. $26-35